 3. TUO 7-Inch Nakiri Knife

-This version combines ancient Japanese sword making techniques, like the 3-step Honbazuke method, with the latest in breakthrough technologies, such as nitrogen cryogenic tempering and vacuum heat-treatments.
-The end result?
-A phenomenally sharp full-tang blade—it’s 14 to 16 degrees per side—that is at once flexible and tough-as-nails.
+This version combines ancient Japanese sword-making techniques, like the three-step Honbazuke method, with the latest in breakthrough technologies, such as nitrogen cryogenic tempering and vacuum heat-treatments.
+The end result is a phenomenally sharp full-tang blade—it’s 14 to 16 degrees per side—that is both flexible and tough-as-nails.
 Forged from high-carbon German stainless steel, it’s also resistant to rust, corrosion and stains.
 The luxe pakkawood handle has an attractive satin finish and has been ergonomically designed to accommodate an ambidextrous hold.
-This means both right- and left-handed cooks can slice to their heart’s content without any discomfort.
+This means both right- and left-handed cooks can slice to their heart’s content without discomfort.

 4. Imarku 7-Inch Nakiri Knife

 The perfect mix of traditional Japanese design and state-of-the-art tech, this 7-inch cleaver nakiri knife is both pretty and practical.
 It features a traditional tsuchime (hammered) finish that prevents food from sticking to the blade and reduces the knife drag while in use.
 The blade is made from high-carbon German stainless steel and comes with a Rockwell Hardness Scale of 57, which means it should hold up to a lifetime of daily use.
 The knife weighs a svelte 8.8 oz and can be effortlessly maneuvered through fruit and vegetables.
-It’s fitted with a classic black handle and will make an elegant addition to any kitchen.
+Designed with a classic black handle, it will fit into any kitchen.